expo/expo/docs/pages/versions/unversioned/workflow/exploring-managed-workflow.md

 <Video file="exploring-managed/updatechannel.mp4" />

 To determine the rules for when apps will download and apply these updates, [read about configuring OTA updates](../../guides/configuring-ota-updates/).

+We frequently release updates to the [Expo SDK](../../sdk/overview/).
+If you decide to update your app to a newer version of our SDK, copies of the older version will continue to work fine.
+Users will download the newest copy that their client supports.

 ## Sending notifications